New Service Offers "Sneak Peak" of Potential IMO 2020 Bunker Fuel Savings

 New service offers "sneak peak" of potential IMO 2020 bunker fuel savings.
 File Image / Pixabay

-With the industry set for a significant increase in bunker costs when then global 0.50% sulfur cap on marine fuel comes into force on January 1, 2020, hull and propeller performance specialists Propulsion Dynamics say its new Inferred Fuel Performance service could be a key step to reducing fuel costs ahead of the new rules.
+With the industry set for a significant increase in bunker costs when the global 0.50% sulfur cap on marine fuel comes into force on January 1, 2020, hull and propeller performance specialists Propulsion Dynamics says its new Inferred Fuel Performance service could be a key step to reducing fuel costs ahead of the new rules.

 "Inferred Fuel Performance takes vetting to a new level.
 It allows the chartering department to have a clear insight of the likely fuel performance of a vessel, based on our database of performance analysis, before chartering-in a vessel," says Daniel Kane, Vice President of Propulsion Dynamics' CASPER Service.